 Live Aid

-The roots of Live Aid go back to the fall of 1984, when the BBC aired a series of reports on the famine in Ethiopia.
+The roots of Live Aid go back to the fall of 1984 when the BBC aired a series of reports on the famine in Ethiopia.
 Watching those reports was Bob Geldof, then best known as the lead singer of The Boomtown Rats.
 Geldof was inspired (along with Ultravox’s Midge Ure) to arrange for a group of all-star UK artists (collectively known as Band Aid) to record a single for famine-relief charity.
-The result was “Do They Know It’s Christmas?”, an undeniably catchy, hugely problematic slice of cheese that, ahem, hasn’t aged well.
+The result was “Do They Know It’s Christmas?”, an undeniably catchy slice of cheese.

-“Do They Know It’s Christmas?” was well-intentioned but cringe-worthy in a number of ways that weren’t obvious to me in 1984.
-Regardless of its flaws, the single sold like hotcakes; “Do They Know It’s Christmas?” sold 2.5 million copies in the US alone, and worldwide it sold about 11.7 million copies by 1989.
-The single also spawned an equally cringey US version, co-written by Lionel Richie and Michael Jackson and credited to USA for Africa, called “We Are the World”.
+“Do They Know It’s Christmas?” was well-intentioned but cringe-worthy (‘Tonight thank God it’s them instead of you’?
+YIKES).
+Regardless, the single was a smash; “Do They Know It’s Christmas?”, which debuted at #1 in the UK, sold 2.5 million copies in the US and 11.7 million copies worldwide.
+The single also spawned an equally well-intentioned – and equally cringey – US version, co-written by Lionel Richie and Michael Jackson and credited to USA for Africa, called “We Are the World”.

-The music began at noon in London, 7 am EDT.
-By the time the lights went down on JFK, the music had been playing for sixteen hours.
+The show kicked off at noon in London, 7 am EDT.
+When the lights went down on JFK, the music had been playing for sixteen hours.

 My summer job that year was picking berries at a farm for 50 cents a quart.
 I had to work that morning, but we had the radio tuned to the event, and I was home by early afternoon to catch the rest of the broadcast.
 I don’t really recall the concert feeling life-changing at the time.
-I just remember, as with any live event, there being certain artists that I was really looking forward to, some of whom lived up to the hype and some of whom crumbled under the weight of expectations.
+As with any live event, there were memorable and not-so-memorable performances (or ones that were memorable for all the wrong reasons).
+This list includes a few of each.

 • Phil Collins